Zoran Krasić: Serbian cabinet minister (1998–2000)

-The Radical Party joined the government of Serbia on 24 March 1998 as part of a coalition government led by the Socialist Party.
-Krasić was named as trade minister in the cabinet of Serbian prime minister Mirko Marjanović.
-The next month, he announced that the government would pursue charges against business leaders who had created "false shortages" and raised their prices following a currency devaluation.
-He later said that the ministry's priority would be to fight against monopolies that had created artificial shortages, introduced price pressures, and imported unneeded raw materials.
+The Radical Party joined the government of Serbia on 24 March 1998 as part of a coalition government led by the Socialist Party, and Krasić was named as trade minister in the cabinet of Serbian prime minister Mirko Marjanović.
+One month after his appointment, he announced that the government would pursue charges against business leaders who had created "false shortages" and raised their prices following a recent currency devaluation.
+He later said that his ministry's priority would be to fight against monopolies that had created artificial shortages, introduced price pressures, and imported unneeded raw materials.

-After the start of the North Atlantic Treaty Organization (NATO)'s 1999 bombing of Yugoslavia, Krasić indicated that earnings and pensions would be equalized due to wartime conditions and that the gap between the highest and lowest salaries would be reduced to permit a more equal provision of basic necessities.
+After the start of the North Atlantic Treaty Organization (NATO)'s 1999 bombing of Yugoslavia, Krasić said that earnings and pensions would be equalized due to wartime conditions and that the gap between the highest and lowest salaries would be reduced to permit a more equal provision of basic necessities.
 He also said that the government would try to avoid the use of food coupons.
-In early May 1999, he announced that Serbia was facing a shortage of gasoline and oil derivatives as the result of NATO bombs having destroyed the country's oil-refining facilities; he added that the country was facing a shortage of cigarettes due to the Niš Tobacco Industry only working a few hours a day, when the air-raid sirens were not in force.
-These points notwithstanding, he said on May 19 that market supplies of agricultural foodstuffs and related products were generally satisfactory given the conditions of war.
+In early May 1999, he announced that Serbia was facing a shortage of gasoline and oil derivatives due to NATO bombing raids on country's oil-refining facilities; he added that the country was facing a shortage of cigarettes due to the Niš Tobacco Industry only working a few hours a day, when the air-raid sirens were not in force.
+These points notwithstanding, he said on 19 May that market supplies of agricultural foodstuffs and related products were generally satisfactory given the conditions of war.

-The Radical Party threatened to withdraw from government in June 1999, when NATO forces entered Kosovo in the aftermath of the bombing campaign.
-Krasić was quoted as saying, "We have been deceived by our coalition partners. [...]
+The bombing campaign ended in June 1999, and NATO forces entered Kosovo shortly thereafter.
+The Radical Party threatened to withdraw from government when this occurred; Krasić was quoted as saying, "We have been deceived by our coalition partners. [...]
 Where there are no Yugoslav troops, and no Serb police [in Kosovo], there is no state sovereignty."
-Ultimately, however, the party remained in government.
+Ultimately, the party remained in government.

 In late 1999, Krasić announced that Serbia would use "subsidies, bonuses, allowances, tax and contribution relief, and other means" to avoid price increases in staple goods.
 Bosnian Serb Television subsequently reported in February 2000 that his ministry had unexpectedly blocked food exports from Yugoslavia to the Republika Srpska.

-Krasić stood down from cabinet on 24 October 2000, following Slobodan Milošević's defeat in the 2000 Yugoslavian presidential election, an event that precipitated a broad transformation of Serbian and Yugoslavian politics.
-He was defeated in his own bid for re-election to the Chamber of Citizens in the concurrent parliamentary election.
-(He did not seek re-election in Niš but instead received the second position on the SRS's list in the Belgrade division of Čukarica.
-The question of his placement on the party's lists was ultimately somewhat moot; the Radical Party did not win any seats in either division.)
+SPS leader Slobodan Milošević was defeated in the 2000 Yugoslavian presidential election and subsequently fell from power on 5 October 2000, a watershed moment in Serbian politics.
+Krasić was defeated in his bid for re-election to the Chamber of Citizens in the concurrent Yugoslavian parliamentary election.
+(He did not seek re-election in Niš but instead received the second position on the SRS list for the Belgrade division of Čukarica; the Radical Party did not win any seats in the division.)
+The Serbian government fell after Milošević's defeat in the Yugoslavian vote, and Krasić's ministerial term ended on 24 October 2000.